xizon/Uix-Shortcodes/README.md

 3.You can overview the original styles to overwrite it.
 It will be on creating new styles to your website, without modifying original .css files.
 Go to **"Uix Shortcodes"** in the WordPress Administration Screens, then link to a specific tab like **"Custom CSS"**.

-4.There is a second way, make a new Cascading Style Sheet (CSS) document which name to `uix-shortcodes-style.css` to your **templates directory**.
+4.There is a second way, make a new Cascading Style Sheet (CSS) document which name to `uix-shortcodes-style.css` to your **templates directory** (`/wp-content/themes/{your-theme}/`).
 You can connect to your site via an **FTP** client, make the changes and then upload the file back to the server.
 Once you have created an existing CSS file (**uix-shortcodes-style.css**), Uix Shortcodes will use it as a default style sheet to your WordPress Theme.
 Of course, Uix Shortcodes's function of **"Custom CSS"** is still valid.

+Note: Making a new javascrpt (.js) document which name to `uix-shortcodes-custom.js` to your templates directory.
+Once you have created an existing JS file (**uix-shortcodes-custom.js**), Uix Shortcodes will use it as a default script to your WordPress Theme.